weka/weka-operator/README.md

 This project uses semantic release and GitHub Actions to automate releases.

+### Beta Releases

+Definition: Beta releases are releases stable enough for QA but not yet ready for customers.

+Beta releases are created by merging changes to the `release/v1-beta` branch.

 ### Creating a Release

 To create a new release, simply merge your changes to the `release/v0` branch.